Underdisc/CMake/README.md

 - CMakeLists.txt
 - build

-program.c is just the source for this program and only contains a printf statement.
+If the build directory is not there, just create it with `mkdir build`. program.c is just the source for this program and only contains a printf statement.
 CMakeLists.txt however contains the directions for CMake to use in order to create a Makefile for the project.
 If you open up CMakeLists.txt, you will find one line.

 ```